|

 his leggings and pushed them down.
 Legolas took her little hand

-and placed it on his penis.
+and drew it to himself.
 "Guide me," he said.

-her thighs, sighing with pleasure as the head of his penis brushed
+her thighs, sighing with pleasure as he brushed her flesh.
+"There,"

 Legolas entered her gradually, then began to thrust, slowly,